コンテンツにスキップ

 I don't really know, but it sounds interesting.

 What caught my interest was Machiko playing the "Theremin."
-It is said to be the world's first electronic musical instrument, and apparently you can adjust the pitch and volume by the position of your hands in space without touching the instrument itself.
-The performance was a mysterious sight, like dancing or watching a magic trick.
+It is said to be the world's first electronic musical instrument, and apparently you can adjust the pitch and volume by positioning your hands in space without touching the instrument itself.
+The sight of her playing it was quite mysterious, like dancing or watching a magic trick.

 The approximately 40-minute stage was packed with talk, singing, and laughter.